 Many individuals who live and/or work in each county supported NorCal CoC's effort to count the local homeless population.
 To participate in the count, all volunteers were required to attend a training in the weeks preceding the survey process.
-Volunteers used paper surveys and were trained on basics such as etiquette, safety and how to administer the survey.
+Volunteers downloaded the Counting US Application on their cell phones in most counties with paper surveys in select counties and were trained on basics such as etiquette, safety and how to administer the survey.
 Volunteers canvassed routes in each county.
 In many instances, teams received maps which identified the area to be canvassed which clearly showed the boundaries of the counting area.